mhulse/drawing-templates/README.md

 # Drawing Templates

-Drawing template repo where I store drawing templates for use in drawing apps on desktop and/or iPad drawing apps like Photoshop and Paintstorm Studio.
+For use in drawing apps on desktop and/or iPad drawing apps, like Photoshop and (my favorite) Paintstorm Studio.

 This is a work in progress … More templates coming soon!